Just Dance (video game series): Others

-Just Dance Now is a mobile video game that lets players play Just Dance anywhere after syncing up a device with the website on a television screen or a computer.
-It does not require a console to be played and the device used to sync the game will be used as a controller in a similar way to the Wii Remote.
+Just Dance Now is a mobile video game that allows users to play Just Dance anywhere after syncing up a device with the website on a television screen or a computer.
+It does not require a console to be played, and the device used to sync the game is used as a controller in a similar way to the Wii Remote or Joy-Con.